The NTU-LTA-Volvo Autonomous Bus was launched on 5th March 2019.

 The autonomous bus is based on the Volvo 7900 Electric bus as a development platform, which is an all-electric citybus already being sold in the European market.
 Two of these buses have been brought into Singapore; one unit will be based at NTU and tested within the University campus.

-The second autonomous bus will undergo tests at a bus depot managed by SMRT Buses.
-It will provide a real-world environment to assess the vehicle’s ability to autonomously navigate into vehicle washing bays and park safely at charging areas.
+The second autonomous bus underwent tests at SMRT Woodlands Bus Depot, which provides a real-world environment to assess the vehicle’s ability to autonomously navigate into vehicle washing bays and park safely at charging areas.

 Each autonomous bus is equipped with numerous sensors and navigation controls, such as light detection and ranging (LIDAR) sensors for charting, positioning and scanning the area around the bus; stereo-vision cameras that capture images in 3D; and an advanced global navigation satellite system which uses multiple data sources to give location accuracy of up to 1cm.
 The bus will also automatically regulate its steering, gear changing and speed.